Sugared Cranberries

 Step-By-Step Instructions

 Step 1.
-Make the syrup & coat the cranberries.
-In a small saucepan, combine ½ cup of the sugar with the water and bring to a simmer over medium heat, stirring until the sugar dissolves, 1 to 2 minutes.
-Remove from the heat and let cool for about 2 minutes—you want it warm, not hot, so the cranberries don’t burst.
-Add the cranberries, stir gently to coat, and let sit for 5 minutes.
+Make the syrup and coat the cranberries.
+In a small saucepan, combine half the sugar with the water and bring to a simmer, stirring until the sugar fully dissolves.
+Take the pan off the heat and let the syrup cool for a couple of minutes.
+It should be warm, not hot, since pouring hot syrup directly over the cranberries can cause them to split and burst instead of staying whole.
+Add the cranberries, stir gently to coat every berry, then let them sit in the syrup for 5 minutes so the sugar has a chance to cling to the skins.

 Step 3.
-Sugar-coat & finish drying.
-Place the remaining ½ cup sugar in a shallow bowl or rimmed plate.
-Working in batches, roll the tacky cranberries in the sugar until evenly coated, then return them to the parchment.
-Let dry until fully set, about 1 hour more.
+Sugar-coat and finish drying.
+Spread the remaining sugar in a shallow bowl.
+Working in small batches—just a few berries at a time—roll the tacky cranberries in the sugar until fully coated, then return them to the parchment to dry.

 Pro Tip: When rolling the cranberries in sugar, start by picking up just a few at a time.
 If you grab a handful, they’re more likely to clump together.
 You’ll get the hang of it quickly as you go and can work a little faster once you find your rhythm.

 Step 4.
 Serve or garnish.
-Scatter the sugared cranberries around a Bûche de Noël or holiday cake for color and sparkle, or use them to garnish cheesecake, chocolate desserts, charcuterie boards, or festive drinks.
+Scatter the sugared cranberries around a Bûche de Noël or holiday cake for color and sparkle, or use them to garnish desserts, charcuterie boards, or cocktails.
 For an extra-special touch, thread a few onto cocktail picks or stirrers to serve with drinks like Prosecco, cranberry spritzes, or sparkling punch.

 Video Tutorial